 We were sitting by ourselves at a table, talking and waiting for class to start.
 A lady with curly brown hair came in, followed by a teenage girl.
 They were a bit late and a bit frazzled and my extrovert husband of course asked them if they’d like to sit with us.

-As the evening progressed, we learned that they had just moved to town, the teenage girl would be attending the school where I taught, and she was a foreign exchange student.
+As the evening progressed, we learned that they had just moved to town.
+The teenage girl was a foreign exchange student who would be attending the school where I taught.
 Her host mom was the local coordinator and told my husband and me that we would make great host parents.
 She gave us her card and told us to email her for all the details.

 Dane and I looked at each other and for the first time, I knew that we had finally found a way to have a kid that we could both agree on.
 After class, we decided that we could do this!
 We could be host parents.
 So, I emailed the coordinator, filled out the application, and waited to hear if we were approved to be host parents.